Revised June 2020

 A. MNHS Collections

 MNHS, as part of its mission, collects and cares for material that documents human life in Minnesota.
-MNHS is an educational organization that makes its information and collections known and accessible to people in Minnesota and beyond.
-MNHS’ Collections Management Policy guides the acquisition, use, loan, preservation, deaccession, and disposal of these collections.
+MNHS’s Collections Management Policy guides the acquisition, use, loan, preservation, deaccession, and disposal of these collections.
+While collections are generally considered public information, access to certain collections and/or information within may be restricted, including:

 - Copyrighted material

-A donor may restrict access to collections as part of a negotiated agreement with MNHS.
-Such agreements may include no access for a specified period of time, limited access, or selected access.
-MNHS reserves the right to place a restriction on a collection even if no such restriction has been requested by the donor.
-Restrictions generally will be lifted after a certain period of time has passed.
-MNHS strives to keep the term of restrictions as short as possible.
+Collections to which a donor may have restricted access as part of a negotiated agreement with MNHS.
+Donor restriction agreements may stipulate no access for a specified period of time, limited access, or selected access.
+MNHS further reserves the right to place such restrictions on collections or certain elements within collections even without a request by a donor.
+Restrictions will generally be lifted after an allotted period of time has passed.
+MNHS endeavors to keep the length of any restrictions as short as possible.

 - Endangered material

-MNHS reserves the right to restrict use of fragile or vulnerable materials if such use would endanger them.
-MNHS makes every effort to provide alternative formats, such as digital surrogates or other reproductions, for use if the original material is endangered.
-MNHS may also restrict the dissemination of information if such dissemination might jeopardize the security of historical resources.
+MNHS reserves the right to restrict access to or use of fragile or vulnerable materials if such use or access would endanger the materials themselves.
+MNHS does endeavor to provide alternative formats in such cases, such as digital surrogates or other reproductions.
+MNHS may also restrict the dissemination of certain information if such dissemination might jeopardize the security of historical resources.

 - Sensitive cultural collections

-MNHS respects the special nature of funerary, sacred, and other highly sensitive cultural collections and may apply restrictions on the access and reproduction of these materials.
-Management of these collections is guided by the Minnesota Historical Society Statement of NAGPRA and Cultural Sensitive Objects Policy.
+MNHS respects the special nature of funerary, sacred, and other highly sensitive cultural collections and may restrict access to or reproduction of such materials.
+Management of such collections is also guided by MNHS’s NAGPRA and Cultural Sensitive Objects Policy.
+(NAGPRA is the National American Graves Protection and Repatriation Act.)

 - State Archives